VanOvermeire/sam-template-creator/README.md

 +++ Generate requirements.txt? -> or does SAM package get the right dependencies?
 +++ Setup an integration test
 +++ Add other languages, via strategy
 +++ better extraction of variables/events/...
++++ For an S3 event, a bucket in the same template is required -> same for other kinds of events?
+If so, add logic for that

+++ Ask questions!
+See you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? -> probably first read and then ask questions before passing info to writer
 ++ Installer
-++ Ask questions: see you call dynamo, add to template? generate outputs? deploy template? -> probably first read and then ask questions before passing info to writer
 ++ Complete readme
 ++ Output some additional guidance, depending on what was added (events, env vars, etc.) -> or ask questions about them
 ++ relative location of project